Cyphred/RFIDPOS-reader-device/README.md

 7. Buzzer

 Functions:
+[GENERAL]
+1. Cancel an operation
+2. Ask for PIN input (for creating new accounts)

 [RFID]
 1. Test for RFID Scanner Status - OK
 2. Read RFID Cards and send the unique identifier over Serial - OK